 8. Presentation of the Award

-8.1 The award shall be presented to the winner by the Chair of the Information Science Education Committee at the banquet of the annual meeting of the Association.
+8.1 The award shall be presented to the winner by the Chair of the Education and Professional Advancement Committee at the annual meeting of the Association.

 9.1 The scholarship shall be publicized in the Bulletin of the Association for Information Science and Technology and the Society website.
 Publicity is the responsibility of ASIS&T Headquarters.
-Clarivate Analytics (formerly Thomson Reuters) will contribute $250 toward these expenses.
+Clarivate Analytics will contribute $250 toward these expenses.

-10.3 Selection shall be made and the ASIS&T President, the Chair of the Information Science Education Committee, the chair of the Awards and Honors Committee, the ASIS&T Executive Director, and the Institute for Scientific Information shall be notified by 60 days before the start of the annual meeting.
+10.3 Selection shall be made and the ASIS&T President, the Chair of the Education and Professional Advancement Committee, the chair of the Awards and Honors Committee, the ASIS&T Executive Director, and Clarivate Analytics shall be notified not less than 60 days before the start of the annual meeting.